Prem Nath Hoon: Military career

 Hoon joined the Indian Military Academy in Dehradun in 1947.
-He was commissioned in Sikh Regiment and posted in Kashmir in various sectors from 1949 to 1961.
+He was commissioned in the Sikh Regiment and posted in Kashmir in various sectors from 1949 to 1961.
 He was posted at the Barahoti post during the 1962 Indo-China War.
 In 1965, during the Indo-Pakistan War, he fought in the Punjab, Sialkot and Pasrur sectors.
-He was promoted to the post of Lieutenant Colonel and moved to Kargil sector in charge of Special Mountain Forces.
+He was promoted to the post of Lieutenant Colonel and moved to the Kargil sector in charge of Special Mountain Forces.
 In 1970, he was promoted to Brigadier and appointed to lead the Sikkim Brigade deployed at Nathu La.
 He was later posted at Hussainiwala in the Ferozpur sector in Punjab in 1974.
 He was made the Chief of staff of the Strike Corps in Chandimandir in 1980.
 He led the 13th Battalion of the Dogra Regiment.

 In 1983, he was promoted to Lieutenant General.
 In 1984, he led the XV Corps and Operation Meghdoot, the Indian Armed Forces operation to capture the Siachen Glacier in the Kashmir region.
 From 1985 to 1987, he was the Director General Military Operations at Army Headquarters as well as Chief of Staff of the Western Command.
 He was later made General Officer Commander in Chief of Western Army from 1 October 1986 to 31 October 1987.
 During these years, he was also involved in Operation Brasstacks, the biggest military exercise since World War II.
 He retired in 1987.

 Later life

-After retirement, he was appointed as the senior adviser to the textile company Birla VXL (now Digjam) from 1988 to 1990.
+After retirement, he was appointed as senior adviser to the textile company Birla VXL (now Digjam) from 1988 to 1990.
 He was appointed the Managing Director of Jiyajeerao Cotton Mills in Gwalior.
-Later he was involved in the construction activities in Navi Mumbai from 1991 to 1998.
+Later he was involved in construction activities in Navi Mumbai from 1991 to 1998.
 In 1999, he published his memoir Unmasking Secrets Of Turbulence – Midnight Freedom To A Nuclear Dawn.
 He also published The Untold Truth in 2015 in which he claimed that the Indian military officers planned a coup to overthrow the Rajiv Gandhi led government.
 Air Marshal Randhir Singh rejected his claim and called it his "own perception".
-Colonel K. S. Pathak told that the military personnel in Delhi might have been mobilized for other reasons.
+Colonel K. S. Pathak said that the military personnel in Delhi might have been mobilized for other reasons.

 Prem Nath Hoon was associated with Shiv Sena and headed the ex-servicemen wing of the party from 1999 to 2005.
 He later ran a car dealership in Chandigarh.
 In 2013, he had joined the Bharatiya Janata Party.

 Prem Nath Hoon died on 6 January 2020 in Command Hospital, Chandimandir following brain hemorrhage.
 His cremation rites were performed the next day at Sector 25 cremation ground in Chandigarh.